-Finally, once training is complete, the whole of $\mathbf{D}$ is passed into the DA, which reconstructs all (i.e., originally observed and originally missing) corrupted values according to the data manifold it has learned.
-A completed dataset is then constructed by replacing $\mathbf{D}{\text{mis}}$ with predictions of the originally missing values from the network's output.
+Finally, once training is complete, the whole of D is passed into the DA, which attempts to reconstruct all (i.e., originally observed and originally missing) corrupted values.
+A completed dataset is then constructed by replacing $D{mis}$ with predictions of the originally missing values from the network's output.
 This stage is repeated M times.